pfreixes/pfreixes.github.io/_posts/2016-04-02-Dependency-Injection-Libraries-Why-WhyNot-Python.md

         self.__logger.debug(msg)
 {% endhighlight python %}

-Here the *root* logger is shared across of the all instances, when one these instances modify the *root* logger the other ones are also affected by the change.
-We could frame that as *bugs from a mutable global state*.
+Here the *root* logger is shared across of the all instances.
+When one of these instances modify the *root* logger the other ones are also affected by the change.
+We could frame that as a *bugs from a mutable global state*.
 But the question here is ask to oursevles if the DI pattern overcomes the global state problems: Bugs from mutable global state, Poor testability, inflexibilty, code comphrension, concurreny issues, etc.

-As we saw before, the dependency injection pattern wires all of our functions with the same instance, either using a *singleton* pattern by the DI library or passing the same instance to each function.
-Therefore we still have a **global and share state*, that it will keep at lesst on the following problems : Bugs from mutable global state and concurreny issues.
+As we saw before, the dependency injection pattern wires all of our functions with the same instance, either using a *singleton* pattern by the DI library or passing the same instance to each function, worths to say that dependeny pattern derives in more flexibility and testability, event though we still having a **global and share state*.
+We must be alert with the following problems : Bugs from mutable global state and concurreny issues.

 Once we arrived here we might thing that the DI is not at all helping us to right better and safe code, even in case of the use of libraries that wire the functions automatically we are losing readebility.
 Lets considerer the following apoximation of our **myloging** module: